Newborn Sleep (0–1 Month): What to Expect and Is This Normal?

 Is it normal for my newborn to only sleep when being held?

-Many newborns strongly prefer sleeping in a caregiver's arms, on their chest, or in close physical contact.
-This is biologically normal — newborns are hardwired to seek closeness for warmth, comfort, and safety.
+Many newborns strongly prefer sleeping in a caregiver's arms or on their chest.
+This is biologically typical — newborns are hardwired to seek closeness for warmth and safety.
 However, the AAP recommends that all sleep occur on a firm, flat surface to reduce the risk of SIDS and accidental suffocation.
-If your baby resists sleeping in their bassinet, try putting them down drowsy but awake, warming the sleep surface briefly with a heating pad (removed before placing the baby), and using a swaddle or sleep sack.
+If your baby resists the bassinet, try putting them down drowsy but awake, warming the sleep surface briefly with a heating pad (removed before placing the baby), and using a swaddle.
 Room-sharing — placing the bassinet near your bed — also helps many newborns settle more easily.

-Most newborn sleep patterns — however chaotic they feel — are within the range of normal.
-However, contact your pediatrician if you notice any of the following:
+Most newborn sleep patterns — however chaotic they feel — fall within the range of typical.
+Contact your pediatrician if you notice any of the following:

 - Your baby is consistently difficult to rouse for feedings or seems excessively sleepy

-- Pauses in breathing lasting longer than 20 seconds
+- Breathing pauses lasting longer than 20 seconds

 - Grunting, flared nostrils, or chest retractions with each breath